Providing Secure Access to VMware Horizon 7 and Workspace ONE Access with the VMware Unified Access Gateway

 You can monitor this process in VMware vCenter Server to see when the assigned IP address is reported on the Summary page for the VM.

-If you have all the settings in the INI file completed correctly, and your certificates are in order, you will have a fully operational Unified Access Gateway that will proxy connections to both your Horizon Connection Server and the VMware Identity Manager appliance.
+If you have all the settings in the INI file completed correctly, and your certificates are in order, you will have a fully operational Unified Access Gateway that will proxy connections to both your Horizon Connection Server and the Workspace ONE Access appliance.
+You can also logon to the administrative console to confirm settings and change if required using https://FQDN or IP address of UAG:9443/admin

 Horizon HTML Access

-One slight nuance of this combined deployment model is where a Unified Access Gateway appliance is used for both VMware Identity Manager and Horizon 7.
+One slight nuance of this combined deployment model is where a Unified Access Gateway appliance is used for both Workspace ONE Access and Horizon 7.
 Direct, external Web access to the Horizon 7 HTML login page is not possible using the root URL.

 In this example, you have two FQDNs: